jackyjzheng/zkSecureAWS/README.md

 Data is stored encrypted in a DynamoDB database indexed by client generated timestamps.
 Data that fails signature authentication is quarintined in a seperation partition of the database, to allow for examination in the future.

 Our application grabs temperature data from multiple temperature sensors attached to the Raspberry Pi, the [DS18B20 OneWire probes](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware).
 A timestamp is generated for the data and  it is encrypted via.
 AES and signed via ECDSA, with the result being hex-encoded.
-Data is then assembled in a json format, before it is sent to AWS Servers.
+Data is then assembled in a json format, before it is sent to AWS Servers. **We also provide a script that will generate random temperature data as a demonstration that will be signed, encrypted and published to AWS.**

 Finally our applications allows the storage of data encrypted on disk when connection drops.
 Once internet connection is restored data is read from disk and republished.
 This part of the sensor application is multi-threaded and a more technical description can be found in the technical documentation.